Google Keyword Tool: A One-Time Approach to Keyword Research

 - You have to organize everything yourself, using Excel or third-party tools

-- Since it's free and available to everyone, it gives you no competitive edge
+- Since it's available to everyone with an AdWords account, it gives you no competitive edge

 Keyword research is an incredibly important part of your SEO and PPC process, and it can’t be viewed as a step, per se, because it’s continuous and iterative.
 In other words, keyword research needs to be a regular part of your job.
 Tools like the Google Keyword Traffic Tool take a one-time approach to keyword research, which can be dangerous when you’re paying for and relying on these keywords to bring visitors to your site.
 Google's new Keyword Planner still hasn't resolved the issues we've highlighted above.